 Lebanon is a somewhat small town located in the state of Connecticut.
 With a population of 7,132 people and just one neighborhood, Lebanon is the 117th largest community in Connecticut.

-Unlike some towns, Lebanon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lebanon are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lebanon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lebanon is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Lebanon who work in management occupations (16.69%), healthcare (10.46%), and office and administrative support (7.16%).

-A relatively large number of people in Lebanon telecommute to their jobs.
-Overall, about 21.44% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.44% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lebanon is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lebanon’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The population of Lebanon is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.06% of adults in Lebanon have a bachelor's degree or even advanced degree.
+The citizens of Lebanon are very well educated compared to the average community in the nation: 36.06% of adults in Lebanon have a bachelor's degree or even advanced degree.

 The per capita income in Lebanon in 2022 was $53,414, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $213,656 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.